 A comforting bowl of delicious bone broth is what we go for when we need a nourishing meal and it’s no surprise that we, as pet parents, want to give the same goodness to our pets!
-Recently, we got to let Latte try The Art of Whole Food Bone Broth for Pets (Exclusive promo at the end!) and we are loving it.
+Recently, we got to let Latte try The Art of Whole Food Bone Broth for Pets and we are loving it.

 First impression – The packaging looks clean and simple, just like the actual product.
 The broth is made with just four ingredients – filtered water, free-range chicken or grass-fed beef, carrot, and parsley.
 As Latte is a sensitive pup, we are more than happy with a simple ingredients list.
 In any case, the secret to a good bone broth is the freshness of what goes into it and the long hours of cooking!